RippeR37/GLUL/README.md

 ## Examples of usage
-You can find examples of this library's usage in `example` directory or [here](https://github.com/RippeR37/GLUL/wiki/ExampleProjects).
+You can find provided example projects showcasing library's usage in `example` directory or you can check out [other projects which uses this library](https://github.com/RippeR37/GLUL/wiki/ExampleProjects).

 Provided examples:

 * Basic example (window creation and basic OpenGL usage)